sustainable-processes/ORDerly/README.md

 <!-- Include image of a reactions -->

-You can use the following code to download the condition prediction benchmark data without installing ORDerly.
+You can either download the [ORDerly condition prediction benchmark dataset](https://figshare.com/articles/dataset/ORDerly_chemical_reactions_condition_benchmarks/23298467) directly, use the following code to download it (without installing ORDerly).
 Make sure to install needed dependencies first.

 ```pip install requests fastparquet pandas```